voschezang/coding-handbook/quotes.md

 - Everyone is right, partially.
 - Procrastination is not a time management problem.
 - Rest is more important than repetition.
+- *More* testing creates more development work
+- *Less* testing means that there is no time for development work
 - Simple is harder then complex.
 - The past does not exist (in the present).
 - Tracking performance reduces performance.
 - You can learn patience fast.
 - Stories about animals are about humans.
+- Obstacles are the way.

 ## Software Engineering